Coen Hemker

 Hendrik Coenraad "Coen" Hemker (born 21 July 1934) is a Dutch biochemist and academic administrator.
-He was one of the founders of Maastricht University and was its its rector magnificus from 1982 to 1984.
+He was one of the founders of Maastricht University and was its rector magnificus from 1982 to 1984.
 He was a professor of biochemistry from 1975 until 1999.
 In his research he has mainly studied thrombosis and hemostasis.

 Early life and career

 Hemker was born on 21 July 1934 in Amsterdam.
 With his mother being a heart patient and his father spending a lot of time on his hobbies, Hemker frequently looked after his four younger brothers.
 He subsequently wanted to study pediatrics but was advised by Dutch pediatrician Simon van Creveld to study biochemistry for a year.
 Hemker obtained his medical degree from the University of Amsterdam in 1959.
 Academically he performed well and he was asked to continue his studies so he could obtain a PhD.
 By this time he thoroughly liked performing research and accepted the offer.
 He obtained his PhD in biochemistry in 1962 at the University of Amsterdam under Edward Slater with a thesis titled: Mechanisme van de werking van ontkoppelende fenolen op de ademhalingsketen-fosforylering.

 Hemker subsequently started his specialist training to become a pediatrician but stopped as he preferred doing research.
 He was then hired as a researcher at the hemostasis and thrombosis department of Leiden University.
 While in this position he was sent to Oxford for further training where he met Robert Gwyn Macfarlane.
 Macfarlane had developed a first theory of coagulation.
 Hemker doubted the validity of the theory and thought one of the enzymes played a different role.
 The two men found Hemker's idea was correct and they subsequently published their findings in Nature.

 During the 1960s he worked on vitamin K research under professor E.A.
 Loeliger.
 He found a coagulant factor only occurring with the use of vitamin K antagonists or a vitamin K deficiency.
 Hemker became a lector of cardiology and professor of internal medicine at Leiden University in 1968.